martinezynwa/spotifyNewReleases/README.md

 - created for personal purposes
 - everytime new music is released, I listen to it, and if I like it, I add it into a playlist corresponding with the song's genre
-- I usually decide whether to add a song to my library after a couple of listens to it, so this helps me to differentiate new songs from already liked songs
 - Spotify's Release Radar shows released music every week, however it's not specific enough for me(sometimes artists are missing, songs are repeated, etc...)
 - only mobile app is showing released music by your followed artists
 - I wanted to automate this process, without having to manually add newly released songs to my playlists